gavagai-corp/ParaLex/ANNOTATION_INSTRUCTIONS.md

 ## Instructions for adding test data to ParaLex

-Please create word lists for the different categories (abbrevmonths, cities, colours, dayparts, drinks, establishments, genitals, hotdrinks, months, nordics,vegetables, weekdays) with respect to the format as shown in the Example section below.
+Please create word lists for the different categories (abbrevmonths, cities, colours, dayparts, drinks, establishments, organs, hotdrinks, months, nordics,vegetables, weekdays) with respect to the format as shown in the Example section below.

 See the Explanation section for further details about each type of paradigm.